 • Self-Timer 2 sec (IR mode)

-You can optionally combine self-timer with mirror lockup (to reduce mirror-induced vibration) via C.Fn III-6.
+You can optionally combine a self-timer with mirror lockup (to reduce mirror-induced vibration) via C.Fn III-6.

 |ISO sensitivity *|